LKrae/Visualization_Project_Podcast/README.md

 # Introduction
-This project looked at movie score data from the Bryan vs Bryan podcast.
-I decided to collect and analyze the data for movies being reviewed.
+This project looked to visualize movie data from the Bryan vs Bryan podcast.
+I wanted to understand how each host scored movies.
+I decided to collect and analyze their scores along with the metadata for the movies being reviewed.

+A big thanks to Bryan B. for giving me permission to publish this work.

+>[!NOTE]
- [!NOTE] Not all of the podcast episodes are for movies.
+Not all of the podcast episodes are for movies.
 This dataset is for the movie episodes only.

- # Data Update
+ # Data Updates
  I'll try to update the dataset when a new episode is released.

 # Background
 The motivation behind this project was that I wanted to understand and visualize the movie score data for each host.
-I was also curious as to how they would compare or differ across various variables (e.g., budget or length)
+I was also curious as to how they would compare or differ across various variables (e.g., budget, movie length, etc.)

 The questions that I was really interested in were:

 1. Which movies are the highest/lowest rated (cumulative score)?
-2. Which host consistently rates movies higher than the other?
-3. How do each host's scores differ?
+2. How do each host's scores compare/differ?
+    - Does one host tend to rate things higher?
-4. How does genre, budget, MPA rating, and length impact the score?
+3. How does genre, budget, MPA rating, and length impact the score?
-5. Which movies do the two hosts agree/disagree the most?
+4. Which movies do the two hosts agree/disagree the most?
-6. Which movies spent the most/least per score point?
+5. Which movies spent the most/least per score point?

 # Analysis
 Bryan Vs Bryan has reviewed 184 movies (as of 7/7/2024).